 Obtain important information on the international insurance plans that are offered by Expat Financial to expatriates and some local nationals in the Vietnam Expat Insurance video:

 Housing in Vietnam

 The cost of living in Vietnam is much lower than in Canada or US, making it an attractive expat destination.
-According to Numbeo, to rent an apartment with one bedroom in city centre would cost an average of just over $400 USD as of December 2016.
-The price per square meter to buy an apartment in city centre would be around $2,064.94, whereas outside of city centre the price would drop to $825.84 on average.
+According to Numbeo, to rent an apartment with one bedroom in the city center would cost an average of just over $400 USD as of December 2016.
+The price per square meter to buy an apartment in the city center would be around $2,064.94, whereas outside of city center the price would drop to $825.84 on average.
 Generally, expatriates in Vietnam will pay more than locals.

 Expat Healthcare in Vietnam

 Currently, Vietnam is working to develop a universal healthcare system for its citizens.
 Although the standard of medical care is considered good in cities, in rural areas it is still insufficient and not readily available.
 At present, most expats opt to use private hospitals as these are usually equipped with English-speaking medical staffs.
 The standard of care in private hospitals in Vietnam is quite good.
 They have doctors from the US, Japan and Europe.
 The cost of private medical care can vary considerably.
 Expats should ensure that they obtain international health insurance before moving to Vietnam.
 Many expats may want to seek medical treatment in Bangkok or Singapore for specialist and medical emergencies.

 Insurance for Expatriates in Vietnam